Intrenion/Milcraft/doctrine/conquering-crisis.md

 ## Practice 2: Build a trusted advisory group

 **Problem**
-One leader cannot see every risk during a crisis.
+No single leader can see every risk during a crisis.

 **Action**
 Gather experienced advisers who will question assumptions and speak honestly.